Characteristics of emerging markets

 Economic responses to crises

-Responsiveness depends on factors such as flexible exchange rate regimes and monetary strategies that allow for adaptation to changing conditions.
+Responsiveness depends on factors such as flexible exchange rate regimes and monetary strategies that allow adaptation to changing conditions.

 These responses seek to stabilize inflation and prevent abrupt depreciations from affecting the country's economic activity.